QuakeEngines/MHQuakeSpasm/README.md

 ### What about Linux?
 Mac OSX?
 Other platforms?
 I consider the Visual Studio project to be the "master" version and I haven't bothered keeping makefiles/etc for other platforms up to date.
 The only real change made to the project was the addition of the GLEW header and source files; aside from that I haven't knowingly done anything to explicitly break a build on any other platform, so you should be able to manually edit the makefiles and get a build.
 To be honest, if you can't do this kind of thing yourself, you probably have no business building on Linux anyway.

+### Where's the OpenGL rant?
+This is not like you!
+There's not much need to repeat what I've said before.
+The summary of my position as of 2020 goes something like this.
+OpenGL 1.5 with the vertex and fragment program extensions is a great API.
+OpenGL 4.6 core profile with all the AZDO stuff is a great (if unusual) API.
+Everything else is varying degrees of an inconsistent, poorly-featured (or under-featured) mess.